aws-cloudformation/cloudformation-cli/README.md

 ### Command: submit

-To register a resource provider or module in your account, use the `submit` command.
+To register a resource provider, module, or hook in your account, use the `submit` command.

 ```bash
 cfn submit